Richuzy/KNowledge_based_fine_tuned_LLM/README.md

 ## Purpose

 This project was created to understand the complete workflow of fine-tuning a conversational LLM, evaluating it with perplexity, and comparing its outputs against the original base model.
 It is useful for learning practical LLM fine-tuning, dataset preparation, training configuration, and model evaluation.

+The dataset can be taken from the conversations folder.